-More than one study suggests it costs sixtimes more to get a prospect to buy from you than it does to get an existing client to purchase from you again, and it's sixteen-times easier to sell to an existing client than it is to sell to a new prospect.
+More than one study suggests it costs six-times more to get a prospect to buy from you than it does to get an existing client to purchase from you again, and it's sixteen-times easier to sell to an existing client than it is to sell to a new prospect.

-When you add it all up, for every five percent increase in client retention, you'll generate a 30 to 45 percent increase in profitability over an 18 month period.
+When you add it all up, for every five percent increase in client retention, you'll generate a 30 to 45 percent increase in profitability over 18 months.